 NOTICE: This guide is intended only as a general overview of the disclosure statements that must appear on political advertising as required under Chapter 255 of the Election Code, which is distinct from political reporting requirements under Chapter 254 of the Election Code.

 Texas Ethics Commission P.O.
 Box 12070 Austin, Texas 78711-2070

-(512) 463-5800 FAX (512) 463-5777 TDD (800) 735-2989
+TDD (800) 735-2989

-Visit us at www.ethics.state.tx.us on the Internet.
+Visit us at www.ethics.state.tx.us.